All The Wrong Things Move Quickly in India

 I felt the first convulsion as soon as the wheels started rolling.

-A wave of chills, as the familiar rectal tingles heralding explosive diarrhoea enveloped me.
+A wave of chills, as the familiar rectal tingles heralding explosive diarrhea enveloped me.
 Simultaneously, I lurched forward, narrowly avoiding projectile vomiting onto my cabin window.

 You never forget the power of that first convulsion in India.